 Since some questions seem to get asked over and over again, we’ve decided to compile a list of some of the most common questions we get.

-Q: Is Dan available for custom work or DCC installs?
+Q: Are you available for custom work or DCC installs?

 Q: Can I run a DC locomotive on DCC track?

 A: Yes, most DCC systems have an option to use address 0 (zero) to run DC locomotives.
 The drawback is that the motors will make an annoying high pitched whining noise.
-It’s really not that good for the motors, either.
 If you want to run on DCC, installing a decoder is a better option.

 Q: Can I run a DCC locomotive on DC track?

 A: Most decoders have an analog feature that is usually on by default, so they will run on DC.
 DCC locomotives, especially sound equipped locomotives, will generally take a lot more throttle to get moving than a DC locomotive.
-Generally you won’t be able to run a DCC locomotive with a DC locomotive coupled together because of the huge difference in speed.
-It’s possible to program most decoders to turn off the analog feature, and if that happens then they won’t run on DC at all.
+Generally you will not be able to run a DCC locomotive with a DC locomotive coupled together because of the huge difference in speed.
+It is possible to program most decoders to turn off the analog feature, and if that happens then they will not run on DC at all.

-Q: What kind of glue does Dan use?
+Q: What kind of glue should I use?

 It depends on the materials.
-For plastic-to-plastic bonds Dan prefers liquid styrene cement.
+For plastic-to-plastic bonds liquid styrene cement is a good choice.
 For plastic and other materials, CA (cyanoacrylate) glue works well.
-Dan likes silicone glue for installing motors into locomotive frames.
+Silicone glue is good for installing motors into locomotive frames.
 Canopy glue, which is similar to white glue, works well for clear parts.
 RTV silicone is a good sealant for small speakers.

-A: A glue that creates a plastic-to-plastic bond by dissolving the edges of the plastic to create a “weld”.
-Same Stuff by Micro Mark is one brand.
-Ambroid and Tenax are others, but they seem to have gone out of production.
+A: A glue that creates a plastic-to-plastic bond by dissolving the edges of the plastic to create a “weld.”

 Q: What brand of LEDs do you use?

 A: There is no specific brand.
-Dan buys LEDs in bulk on eBay.
+You can find LEDs in bulk on eBay.
 Sellers come and go.
 US sellers generally ship faster if ordering from within the United States.

 Q: What size LEDs do you use?

 A: For HO scale trains, 3mm LEDs are useful when combined with fiber optics.
 Surface mount LEDs come in several sizes.
 The 0603 and 0402 sizes are most useful for small scale trains.
 0603s will fit in most HO scale headlight and ditch light housings.
 0402s are very useful in N scale.
-Dan likes to solder his own leads to surface mount LEDs using 36 gauge solderable magnet wire.
-You can also get them with pre-soldered leads but they tend to cost more.
+You can solder your own leads to surface mount LEDs using 36 gauge solderable magnet wire.
+You can also get them with pre-soldered leads but they tend to cost a lot more.